Play the Organ Year

 Play The Organ Year 2025

-We firmly believe that the best way to achieve both these objectives is to get as many people as possible not just hearing and seeing the instrument, but playing it!
+We worked throughout the year on the belief that the best way to achieve these goals was to get as many people as possible close to the instrument: not only hearing it and seeing it, but actually playing it.

 The organ is a magnificent instrument unlike any other – powerful, versatile, visceral and enormous fun to play.
-At the heart of Play the Organ Year will be an attempt to open this experience to as many people as possible - to encourage them to take a step towards the organ, to lay hands on it wherever possible, and to discover for the first time the unique and thrilling experience of playing this remarkable instrument.
+At the heart of Play the Organ Year was a commitment to open that experience to as many people as possible: encouraging them to take a step towards the organ, to lay hands on it wherever they could, and to feel for the first time the unique and thrilling sensation of playing this remarkable instrument.

 Click here to visit our Organiser Resources page, where you can download all these resources individual or as a complete pack.